• Skip to primary navigation

 • Before you begin, make sure your butter is softened to room temperature as it help get a smoother buttercream.
 Measure out your powdered sugar and sift it to avoid any lumps.

-• Now, let's make it yours.
-Taste the buttercream and decide if you'd like a stronger cinnamon flavor.
+• Taste the buttercream and decide if you'd like a stronger cinnamon flavor.
 If so, add up to another 1/2 teaspoon.
 I like to sprinkle in a pinch of salt to cut through the sweetness.
 If the frosting seems too thick, gradually add in more heavy cream, a teaspoon at a time.

 • Frost your completely cooled cupcakes or cake with this buttercream.
 Nothing original here but I like to use a piping bag and tip to create swirls.